 In that case, we were dealing with telephone authorizations.
 Nowadays, with the prevalence of email and text messaging, I’ve just found that it’s easy for both parties to exchange emails to confirm the work.
 So following a process and having it in writing protects everyone involved.

 Number 2 [this should have been #3 in the podcast] is to verify the work.
-You can do that by having a serial number entered right into the logbook for any parts that are added to the airplane.
-The other option is to have the part held aside.
-For example, if it’s something like a starter that has a cord value, have the shop hold it aside so that you can visually see that part before it’s sent in for the core return.
+You can do that by having a serial number entered right into the logbook of any parts that are removed from the airplane and added to the airplane.
+Obviously this will be limited to devices that have serial numbers and not bolts and washers.
+The other option is to have the faulty part held aside for you.
+For example, if it’s something like a starter with a core value, then have the shop hold it aside so that you can visually see that part before it’s sent in for the core return.

 You might think it’s ridiculous or even overdoing it.
-But I have learned through personal experience that sometimes things that show up in the invoice might not show up in the airplane.
+I have learned, however, through personal experience that sometimes things that show up in the invoice might not show up in the airplane.

 Annual inspection.
 Now let’s move on to the annual inspection.
 An annual typically consists of checking the logbooks for AD compliance, removing inspection plates to examine inside the fuselage and the wings, checking hoses, lines and cables, removing the airplane’s interior to inspect what’s behind there, such as plumbing, cabling and corrosion, checking the landing gear, checking the electrical system, the ELT and upfront, checking the spark plugs and cylinder compression.